philmph/philmph.github.io/content/posts/3/index.md

 ## 🎯 Objective

 We will define a YAML schema to enforce that configuration files follow a specific structure.
-This helps prevent anyone from adding structurally invalid inputs.
+This helps prevent structurally invalid inputs.
 It does not prevent incorrect values - though we can now also make use of `variable` based `default` values and `validation` blocks.

 We'll reuse the file baseline established in part one and add logic on top of it.
 As before, we'll create [Cloudflare](https://www.cloudflare.com/) based DNS records.